 Everyone needs medical care at some point in their lives.
 And no one wants to be exposed to dangerous patient safety risks.
 Of course, you can’t consider patient safety without mentioning the COVID-19 pandemic – a top health concern for people all over the world.

 However, today’s post focuses on the top 10 patient safety concerns identified by ECRI.
 This recently published list, put together before the COVID-19 outbreak, identifies risks compiled from 3.2 million reports of healthcare events that caused patient harm.

-Today’s blog post covers the first 5 safety risks.
-Watch out for next week’s post for the final 5 risks.
+Today’s blog post covers the first 5 patient safety risks.
+Read my subsequent post with the other 5 patient safety risks.